MMBench: Is Your Multi-modal Model an All-around Player?: Introduction

-Given the aforementioned challenges, recent studies, such as mPLUG-Owl~\cite{ye2023mplug} and LVLM-eHub~\cite{Xu2023LVLMeHubAC} propose human-involved \textbf{subjective} evaluation strategies, aiming to address existing methods' limitations by incorporating human judgment and perception in the evaluation process. mPLUG-Owl comprises 82 artificially constructed open-ended questions related to 50 images sourced from existing datasets.
-After predictions are generated by both mPLUG-Owl and another vision-language (VL) model, human annotators will assess the quality of these predictions.
-Similarly, inspired by FastChat~\cite{zheng2023judging}, LVLM-eHub develops an online platform where two models are prompted to answer a question related to an image.
-A participant then compares the answers provided by the two models.
-These subjective evaluation strategies offer several advantages, consists of \textbf{accurate matching} (humans can accurately match a prediction to the target, even if presented in different formats) and \textbf{comprehensive assessment} (humans tend to compare two predictions based on various ability dimensions, such as the model's ability to correctly recognize objects in the image or comprehend the relationships between them).
-The final score is calculated as the average score across different abilities, enabling a comprehensive evaluation of various model capabilities.
+Given the aforementioned challenges, recent studies, such as OwlEval~\cite{ye2023mplug} and LVLM-eHub~\cite{Xu2023LVLMeHubAC} propose human-involved \textbf{subjective} evaluation strategies, aiming to address existing methods' limitations by incorporating human judgment and perception in the evaluation process.
+OwlEval artificially constructs 82 open-ended questions based on images from public datasets and employs human annotators to assess the quality of VLM predictions.
+Similarly, inspired by FastChat~\cite{zheng2023judging}, LVLM-eHub develops an online platform where two models are prompted to answer the same question related to an image.
+A participant then compares the answers provided by two models.
+Subjective evaluation strategies offer numerous benefits.
+These include \textbf{accurate matching}, where humans can precisely correlate a prediction with the target, even when expressed in different words, and \textbf{comprehensive assessment}, where humans are inclined to juxtapose two predictions considering multiple facets.
+The ultimate score is computed as the mean score across diverse abilities, facilitating a holistic evaluation of the model's capabilities.

-While subjective evaluation allows for a more comprehensive assessment of a model's abilities, it also introduces new challenges that need to be addressed.
+While subjective evaluation allows for a more comprehensive assessment of a VLM, it also introduces new challenges.
 Firstly, human evaluations are inherently biased.
-Consequently, it becomes challenging to reproduce the results presented in a paper with a different group of annotators.
-Also, the existing subjective evaluation strategies face scalability issues.
+Consequently, it becomes challenging to reproduce the results presented in a work with a different group of annotators.
+Also, existing subjective evaluation strategies face scalability issues.
 Employing annotators for model evaluation after each experiment is an expensive endeavor.
-Moreover, evaluation datasets with a small scale can result in statistical instability.
+Moreover, evaluation datasets of small sizes can result in statistical instability.
 To ensure a robust evaluation, collecting more data becomes necessary, which in turn demands a significant amount of human labor.